gvnwltrs/daily-functional-programming-practice/README.md

 ### Day 44 Tuesday, October 22, 2024 - Higher-Order Functions
 Created a higher-order function that formats a collection of phone numbers with '-' where needed.
 The function simply takes a collection of phone numbers as a single input with the optional second input set to a default input function that is for '-' formatting.
 This way, if future implementations are needed to format phone numbers in a particular way, it can simply be used as input for the second argument.

+### Day 45 Wednesday, October 23, 2024 - Recursion
+Made up a mock program load sequence that uses recursion for each load stage based on a tracking value known as "stage".
+Theoretically, this can be expanded on to implement other functions that handle some operation or sub-routine at each stage.
+The final output is a log dictionary that could then be used as a signal or info to launch other events based on its values.